How Snowflake Builds 1:1 ABM Experiences That Scale

 • LinkedIn: Snowflake also uses LinkedIn’s sponsored updates, InMails, and carousels to attract target accounts.

-• Direct Mail: SDRs use e-gifts to get an “in” with lower levels within an account, then they spread that influence as they work their way up in the selling motion.
+• Direct Mail: SDRs use e-gifts to get an “in” with lower levels within an account, and then they spread that influence as they work their way up in the selling motion.

 It's not enough to grab their attention — you also have to keep it.
 That's why Snowflake thinks strategically about where they send the people who click.
 Their primary destination is Uberflip, where the team customizes the experience based on intent data and other signals.
 Beyond serving relevant content, they also work hard to provide one experience from the ad to the page: